vectorgrp/sil-kit/docs/api/header.rst

 ============
 Header Files
 ============
-The header files are organized hierarchically starting with the ``ib`` directory.
+The header files are organized hierarchically starting with the ``silkit`` directory.
-The subdirectory structure resembles the layered architecture of the VIB.
+The subdirectory structure resembles the layered architecture of the SILKIT.
 As a rule of thumb, each component has a subdirectory with its own namespace:

 .. list-table:: Include Directories